huisam/spring-observability/README.md

 ## Introduce

-To realize the `observability` of the system, in this repository will use the [opentelemetry](https://opentelemetry.io/docs/what-is-opentelemetry/) open source.
+To simulate the `observability` of the system, in this repository will use the [opentelemetry](https://opentelemetry.io/docs/what-is-opentelemetry/) open source.

 The description of the `observability` is written on the opentelemetry
 > Observability lets you understand a system from the outside by letting you ask questions about that system without knowing its inner workings.